Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/06 Chapter 4 Castle Ravenloft.md

 Each witch carries a [[5.
 Mechanics/Items/Potion Of Healing.md\|potion of healing]] that she made herself.
 There is a 30% chance chance that a potion has "gone bad," in which case it's actually a [[5.
 Mechanics/Items/Potion Of Poison.md\|potion of poison]].

 Not visible from the entrance is a small table behind the cauldron on which sits an opened spellbook, seemingly on the verge of falling apart.
 The book is evil.
-Any non-evil creature that touches it or starts its turn with the book in its possession takes `dice: 1d10|avg` (`1d10`) psychic damage.
+Any non-evil creature that touches it or starts its turn with the book in its possession takes `dice:1d10|text(5)` (`1d10`) psychic damage.
 The book contains the following spells:

 > [!note]
 >